Srinidhi-Krishnan30/Eye_Disease_Detection/README.md

 We have built a custom model and not implemented the transfer learning methodology successfully

-## WHAT ARE THE IMPORTANT POINTS TO KEEP IN MIND WHILE BUILDEING A MODEL?
+## WHAT ARE THE IMPORTANT POINTS TO KEEP IN MIND WHILE BUILDING A MODEL?

 -	The loaded dataset is rescaled to take values between 0 and 1
 -	The target image size was fixed to (150,150) to preserve maximum features